Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

     1. Wipe the ncns using the 'Basic Wipe' section of [DISK CLEANSLATE](051-DISK-CLEANSLATE.md).
     2. Return to the 'Boot the **Storage Nodes**' step of [Start Deployment](#start-deployment) section above.

+4. The **administrator may proceed to the [CSM Platform Install](006-CSM-PLATFORM-INSTALL.md) guide at this time.** The optional validation may have differing value in various install contexts.

 <a name="optional-validation"></a>